ghammell/ghammell.github.io/week_1/9_get_to_know_your_group/readme.md

 ## Release 0: Intro Email

-Once you know who is in your accountability group, send everyone in your group and email **and** edit the [my_reflection.md](my_reflection.md) file associated with this challenge in your local `phase_0_unit_1` repo,.
-Commit your changes and save them to GitHub.
+Once you know who is in your accountability group, send everyone in your group an email.

 * Name
 * Location